quarkusio/quarkus-super-heroes/rest-fights/README.md

 If you want to stand up the entire system, [follow these instructions](../README.md#running-locally-via-docker-compose).

 Once started the application will be exposed at `http://localhost:8082`.

-When finished, `CTRL-C` both of the terminals running `docker-compose`.
-If you are going to try out the different versions you can leave the infrastructure up while stopping and re-starting the applications.
-When complete it might be a good idea to run `docker-compose -f infrastructure/docker-compose.infra.yml -f infrastructure/docker-compose.infra.downstream.yml down --remove-orphans`.